Ayush28042005/Virtual-Fashion-Wardrobe/README.md

 # Virtual Fashion Wardrobe

 A Python-based command-line application that acts as your personal digital wardrobe.
-Add clothing items, generate random outfit suggestions, and save your favourite combinations — all stored persistently in a JSON file.
+Add clothing items, generate random outfit suggestions and save your favourite combinations - all stored persistently in a JSON file.

 ---